Aishwaryachen11/U.S-Border-Crossing-Analysis--Power-BI-Dashboard/README.md

 The dashboard is designed for interactive use, allowing users to filter the data by date, port, crossing type, and other factors, enabling customized analysis that meets specific user needs.

 ### **Dataset Overview:**
-The dataset used for this analysis is the Border Crossing Entry Data, which provides detailed information on inbound crossings at U.S.-Canada and U.S.-Mexico borders.
+The dataset used for this analysis is the Border Crossing Entry Data taken from Data.gov(https://catalog.data.gov/dataset/border-crossing-entry-data-683ae) , which provides detailed information on inbound crossings at U.S.-Canada and U.S.-Mexico borders.
 Key attributes of the dataset include:

 **Port Name:** The specific port where the crossing occurred.
 **State:** The U.S. state where the port is located.